-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response some leeway is given to the e of up to 1.5 metres in either d limits of deviation, in respect in Works Nos 1 and 2, those lir authority is satisfied that a degive rise to any materially ne xs and railway works in Works Nos 1 and 2 xtent of an upwards or downwards deviation lirection.
-However, in the case at least of the of the highway works and the railway works mits do not apply where the relevant planning eviation in excess of those limits "would not w or materially worse environmental effects essed in the environmental statement". the term "approximate" appe not authorise any works which article 2(3).
-By article 2(6) where ars before a measurement that word "does the would result in significant environmental ssessed in the environmental statement". that is constrained by Art 60 extend to any maintenance w the authorised development in article 6 and (2) which states that the power "does not orks which would give rise to any materially ronmental effects in comparison with those I statement". development, are extensive, works do not give rise to ule 1, which form part of the authorised and are subject to the proviso that "such any materially new or materially worse those assessed in the environmental whether the change would "g worse environmental effects environmental statement" and sed in the dDCO vary.
-The principal tests are live rise to any materially new or materially in comparison with those assessed in the d "would result in significant environmental ssessed in the environmental statement".
-DCO usually compares with s already assessed is to take place, the draft h the assessment in the environmental nental assessment is a process as the 2014
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response the hours of construction wor is not a complete list. king, allows those hours to be changed.
+This as been subject to environmental assessment r the Infrastructure Planning (Environmental 7.
+Issue A within the parameters on the In the case of highways work some leeway is given to the e of up to 1.5 metres in either of limits of deviation, in respect in Works Nos 1 and 2, those lin authority is satisfied that a de give rise to any materially ne in comparison with those asset Measurements are approximate the term "approximate" appe uthorised development must be carried out parameters plan and the limits of deviation. ks and railway works in Works Nos 1 and 2 extent of an upwards or downwards deviation lirection.
+However, in the case at least of the of the highway works and the railway works mits do not apply where the relevant planning eviation in excess of those limits "would not w or materially worse environmental effects essed in the environmental statement".
+There is a power to maintain that is constrained by Art 6 extend to any maintenance w the authorised development in article 6 and (2) which states that the power "does not orks which would give rise to any materially ronmental effects in comparison with those il statement". development, are extensive, works do not give rise to lule 1, which form part of the authorised and are subject to the proviso that "such any materially new or materially worse those assessed in the environmental